SuditiShyamsunder/DATA310/Project2.md

 ![](plot2.png)

+The above plots show that the model built is better than average but also does not have a great accuracy.
+The predicted probabilities are on the lower side of values, and there are much fewew in the higher range of values.
+The ROC curve does show that the model was better than random chance, and does not just follow a straight line across the diagonal.
+There are many ways that this model can be improved but it isn't too bad.

 ### Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
 Provide evaluative metrics including a measure of accuracy and AUC.
-Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.

 still figuring out...

+### Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.

+![](plot3.png)

+![](plot4.png)

+The above plots show that the model built is better than average but also does not have the best accuracy.
+This plot looks better than the one above, which means that the gradient boosting model using decision trees was slightly more effective.
+Again, the predicted probabilities are on the lower side of values, and there are much fewer in the higher range of values.
+The ROC curve does show that the model was better than random chance, and does not just follow a straight line across the diagonal.
+There are many ways that this model can be improved but it is pretty good.

 ### Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
 Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?

-![](plot3.png)

-![](plot4.png)